 You can enjoy it while it’s fresh from the oven for a more “gooey” cookie or let it cool to room temperature to get those perfect slices.
 I personally prefer the latter but it’s delicious either way!

-For more chocolate chip cookie recipes, check out my:
+For more cast iron skillet recipes, check out my:

 Make sure to tag me @butternutbakery on Instagram if you make this NUTELLA STUFFED DEEP DISH COOKIE.
 I love seeing my recipes come to life in YOUR kitchen!
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 And if you have any questions, ask me on Instagram!
 That’s the best way to reach me.
 Happy baking!Print